Yacht Club and Group Charters

 You as the organizer should determine what amount is sufficient to prevent the wanna be's from gumming up the works.
 The sign up fees you collect will then be paid to the charter company and applied to the individual yachts as part of their deposit.

 So in order to establish who is serious and who isn't, set a deadline for commitments and collect their sign up fee.
 No sign up fee ... then they are out of the picture.
 With your sign up fees in hand, you will know exactly how many boats you will require and who is truly serious.

 Of course, there is always the chance that a legitimate cancellation will arise.
 Work, family and illnesses do happen!
 In such an event, you simply return their money and set your sights lower in regards to the total number of boats you will require and possible discounts.
 The point is that you will want to get Mr. and Mrs. Wannabe out of your hair as quickly as possible so that you know exactly what you are dealing with.

 Step Two: Select your dates.

-Once you have established your yacht requirements and have collected your sign up fees, you will need to get together to determine the dates which best suit your yacht club members.
-It is always best to choose the shoulder season or low season for your flotilla charter.
-This will allow your yacht club members the best opportunity for group discounts.
+Once you have established your yacht requirements and have collected your sign up fees, you will need to get together to determine the dates which best suit the majority of your club members.
+It is always best to choose the shoulder season or low season for a flotilla charter.
+This will allow your members the best opportunity for group discounts.